discorobot/wtk/README.md

 It works best when paired with a programmer's editor and source control.

 I've designed wtk to match the way I like to work.
 These tools are opinonated and definitely not for everyone.
-But iIf you're writing a novel with some kind of plain text editor and the command-line is your happy place, these may be the tools for you.
+But If you're writing a novel with some kind of plain text editor and the command-line is your happy place, these may be the tools for you.